-16. Guinea-Bissau: Maria Antonieta Pinto Lopes D'Alva's presentation was based on the country reference documents, the Terra Ranka Strategic and Operational Plan (2015-2025) and its "Sol Na Yarde" Vision (2015-2025).
-The presentation is also informed by interaction with key national institutions.
+Guinea-Bissau: Ms. Maria Antonieta Pinto Lopes D'Alva's presentation was based on the country reference documents, the Terra Ranka Strategic and Operational Plan (2015-2025) and its "Sol Na Yarde" Vision (2015-2025).
 Ms. D'Alva's provided an overview of Guinea-Bissau, a coastal and archipelagic country with 1,584,791 inhabitants.
-She highlighted particularly fragile and vulnerable aspects of the country to climate change, similar to other Small Island Developing States (SIDS).
+She highlighted the particularly fragile and vulnerable aspects of the country to climate change, similar to other Small Island Developing States (SIDS).
 The country is exposed to several natural hazards, such as strong winds, extreme weather events, coastal erosion and loss of biodiversity.
-She noted that during the last few years, considerable loss of land (coastal erosion) has devastated the northern part of the country, with large stretches of beaches.
+She noted that during the last few years, considerable loss of land (coastal erosion) has devastated the northern part of the country, with large stretches of beaches affected.
 Faced with these vicissitudes, Guinea-Bissau has made enormous efforts to develop a strategic framework that has resulted in the elaboration of the Strategic and Operational Plan of the country, with preservation of natural capital and biodiversity as one of one of the pillars of sustainable development.
-Despite cyclical political crises, the country has made great efforts in the areas of environmental governance, as demonstrated through increased protected areas, from 15 per cent to 26.3 per cent of national territory, far exceeding goal 11 of Aichi.
-Ms. D'Alva discussed national progress, trends and challenges in the implementation of the SAMOA Pathway and sustainable development in SIDS.
+Despite cyclical political crises, the country has made great efforts in the areas of environmental governance, demonstrated through increased protected as areas, from 15 per cent to 26.3 per cent of national territory Ms. D'Alva discussed national progress, trends and challenges in the implementation of the SAMOA Pathway and sustainable development in SIDS.
 She also highlighted the country's experience with persistent political instability, fragility of the state and challenges to observe the principles of democracy and rule of law.